MCAS2.0 TESTING AND ASSESSMENT

 Teachers or the companies that publish the textbooks used in schools create some of the tests our students take.
 Other tests, such as the Boston Public Schools end-of-course assessments in English language arts, math, history, and science, are created by BPS educators for use in all BPS schools, in partnership with assessment companies.

 A new generation of MCAS assessments was first given in Spring 2017 in grades 3 through 8 for English language arts (ELA) and mathematics in every public school district and charter school in the state.
 For grade 10, the next generation ELA and Math MCAS will be given for the first time in spring 2019.

 BPS also uses a variety of reading and math tests that are given in school districts all over the United States.

-MCASBefore the 2014-2015 school year, every student attending a Massachusetts public school took MCAS (Massachusetts Comprehensive Assessment System) tests.
-MCAS was given in grades 3-10.
-The subjects tested vary by grade.
-They included English language arts (ELA), reading comprehension, mathematics, and science and technology/engineering.
+Every student in grades 3-10 attending a Massachusetts public school takes MCAS (Massachusetts Comprehensive Assessment System) tests.
+The subjects tested vary by grade and include English language arts (ELA), mathematics, and science and technology/engineering (STE).

 - identify strengths, weaknesses, and gaps in curriculum and instruction

 - gather information that can be used to improve student performance

 - identify students who may need extra academic support

 - identify academic growth students have made from one grade to the next.